Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 Types of conjunctivitis

-The symptoms of conjunctivitis in cats are highly dependent on the specific type of inflammation.
+Symptoms of conjunctivitis in cats depend greatly on the specific type of inflammation.

 Follicular conjunctivitis

 Inflammation of the lymphatic follicles in the third eyelid.
-Usually it becomes a complication of catarrhal conjunctivitis, caused by the ingress of foreign objects, mechanical damage.
+It usually becomes a complication of catarrhal conjunctivitis, caused by the ingress of foreign objects or mechanical damage.
 Studies have not confirmed either viral or bacterial etiology.
-Hypovitaminosis is a contributing factor.
+The predisposing factor is hypovitaminosis.

 Treatment is the same as for purulent or catarrhal conjunctivitis.
-Inflamed follicles are recommended cauterize with a stick of silver nitrate or scrape off.
+Inflamed follicles recommended cauterize carefully with a stick of silver nitrate or scrape off.
 The prognosis with timely treatment is favorable.

 Viral conjunctivitis

-Rarely isolated in separate species diseases, pathology occurs in plague, herpes, adenovirus and other infections.
-Usually, in this case, a diagnosis is made that corresponds to a specific pathogen and the underlying disease is treated. proceeds according to the serous type of inflammation, which is accompanied by a liquid, unclear discharge.
-Special attention the treatment is given to antiviral drugs.
+Rarely isolated in separate species diseases, pathology occurs with plague, herpes, adenoviral and other infections.
+Usually, a diagnosis is made corresponding to the specific pathogen and the underlying disease is treated. proceeds according to the serous type of inflammation, which is accompanied by liquid, cloudy discharge.
+Special attention During treatment, antiviral drugs are given.

 Purulent conjunctivitis

 The cause of purulent inflammation is always bacteria or fungi.
-The complementary factor is usually , .
-This form of conjunctivitis is distinguished by purulent discharge from the eyes, white, pale yellow or yellow tint...
-With the disease, both eyes are affected, the conjunctiva becomes dark red.
+An additional factor is usually , .
+This form of conjunctivitis is distinguished by purulent discharge from the eyes, white, pale yellow or yellow tint.
+When the disease affects both eyes, the conjunctiva becomes dark red.
 There is severe pain and photophobia.

-Pus accumulates on the eyelids and eyelashes, especially on the inner corner of the eye.
-Due to the constant hair around the eyes and on the eyelids often falls out, weeping, erosion is formed.
-In the chronic form, the conjunctiva becomes bluish, and the pus becomes dirty yellow.
+Pus accumulates on the eyelids and eyelashes, especially in the inner corner of the eye.
+Due to constant hair around the eyes and on the eyelids often falls out, weeping erosion is formed.
+In the chronic form, the conjunctiva becomes bluish in color, and the pus becomes dirty yellow.

-To make an accurate diagnosis, it is necessary to carry out cytological studies.
-In this case, eosinophils are found in the exudate and mast cells, as well as neutrophils and epithelial cells.
+To make an accurate diagnosis it is necessary to carry out cytological studies.
+In this case, eosinophils and mast cells, as well as neutrophils and epithelial cells.
 The disease usually affects only one eye, but cases of damage to both eyes have been recorded.

-Quite often, with eosinophilic conjunctivitis, the pet practically does not experience discomfort, almost does not squint its eyes.
-Usually the third eyelid is inflamed, and it also connects to the inflammatory process cornea and sclera.
+Quite often, with eosinophilic conjunctivitis, the pet experiences virtually no discomfort and hardly squints its eyes.
+The third eyelid usually becomes inflamed, and is also involved in the inflammatory process cornea and sclera.

 Chlamydial conjunctivitis

-It happens that chlamydial conjunctivitis passes from cat to kitten at its birth.
-Statistics account for 40% of such cases.
-The disease most often affects at first only one of the eyes and is found 6-11 days after birth.
-The mucous membrane swells, liquid pus with a bloody impurity forms on it, and the papillae also increase.
-Later illness passes to the second eye, and then to the mucous membrane of the nose and pharynx.
+It happens that chlamydial conjunctivitis passes from a cat to a kitten at birth.
+Statistics indicate 40% of such cases.
+The disease most often first affects only one of the eyes and is detected 6-11 days after birth.
+The mucous membrane swells, liquid pus with a bloody admixture forms on it, and the papillae also enlarge.
+Later illness spreads to the second eye, and then to the mucous membrane of the nose and pharynx.

 Phlegmonous conjunctivitis

-Parenchymal conjunctivitis is similar to phlegmon and is severe inflammatory process, which affects not only the conjunctiva, but also subconjunctival tissue(parenchyma).
+Parenchymatous conjunctivitis occurs like phlegmon and is severe inflammatory process, which affects not only the conjunctiva, but also subconjunctival tissue(parenchyma).
 This disease is formed under the influence of bacterial infection.

-The symptomatology is quite simple to determine, since it is very strong the conjunctiva and subconjunctival tissues swell.
-Usually both eyelids are swollen.
-The extremely swollen conjunctiva, which protrudes from the slit of the eye, initially has a deep red color, and then becomes a dark red hue due to the outpouring of blood.
-The bulging conjunctiva has a shiny, tense and dry surface, even with light touch bleeds...
+The symptoms are quite easy to determine, since they are very strong the conjunctiva and subconjunctival tissues swell.
+Usually both eyelids become swollen.
+The extremely swollen conjunctiva, which protrudes from the slit of the eye, initially has a rich red color, and then becomes dark red due to the effusion of blood.
+The protruding conjunctiva has a shiny, tense and dry surface, even when touched lightly bleeding.
 Often there are abscesses and abrasions on it.

-Some time later, on the conjunctiva appears mucopurulent fluid.
-The layer on its surface becomes dead, and after that a dark brown dried scab appears.
+Some time later, it appears on the conjunctiva mucopurulent fluid.
+The layer on its surface dies, and after this a dark brown dried scab appears.
 If it is removed, profuse parenchymal bleeding begins.
-The entire thickness of the eyelids also swell.
-These symptoms are accompanied by pain and elevated temperature(local and even, perhaps, general).
+The eyelids also swell throughout their entire thickness.
+These symptoms are accompanied by pain and elevated temperature(local and even possibly general).

-Can be confused phlegmonous conjunctivitis with hematoma of the eye, phlegmon of the orbit, an abscess of the eyelid or an inflammatory process of the lacrimal gland.
-However, the outpouring of blood into the tissue of the eye is accompanied by only small signs of inflammation, which disappear over time, and the color of the conjunctiva is initially dark red.
+Can be confused phlegmonous conjunctivitis with eye hematoma, phlegmon of the orbit, abscess of the eyelid or inflammatory process of the lacrimal gland.
+However, the outpouring of blood into the eye tissue is accompanied by only slight signs of inflammation, which disappear over time, and the color of the conjunctiva is initially dark red.

-The phlegmonous process with conjunctivitis widely diverges throughout the eye, while with phlegmon it affects only the eyelids.
-If this is an abscess, then, as a rule, only one eyelid is swollen, and the conjunctiva does not turn out.
+The phlegmonous process with conjunctivitis spreads widely throughout the entire eye, while with phlegmon it affects exclusively the eyelids.
+If it is an abscess, then, as a rule, only one eyelid swells, and the conjunctiva does not evert out.
 At purulent inflammation lacrimal gland the outer part of the upper eyelid swells, then an abscess forms at this place.

 Bacterial conjunctivitis

-Acute bacterial conjunctivitis is an infection of the mucous membrane of the eye caused by bacteria.
-The main causative agents of this disease are, some species, pneumococcus, gonococcus, hemophilic, Pseudomonas aeruginosa and Escherichia coli, bacteria Koch-Wicks.
+Acute bacterial conjunctivitis is an infection of the eye mucosa caused by bacteria.
+The main causative agents of this disease are some types of pneumococcus, gonococcus, Haemophilus influenzae, Pseudomonas aeruginosa and Escherichia coli, bacteria Koch-Wicks.

-Bacteria can get on the conjunctiva through contaminated things, with mechanical damage, foreign bodies, hypothermia, too long use of hormones.
-Bacterial conjunctivitis can occur due to diseases, throat, damage to the lacrimal duct.
+Bacteria can enter the conjunctiva through contaminated items, mechanical damage, foreign bodies, hypothermia, or too long use of hormones.
+Bacterial conjunctivitis may occur due to diseases, throat, damage to the lacrimal ducts.

-To find out the causes of infection with infectious conjunctivitis and determine the sensitivity of the causative agent of the disease to antimicrobial drugs it is necessary to pass a conjunctival smear.
-Swabs and scrapings with the conjunctiva should be examined microscopically and stained by Gram.
+To determine the causes of infection with infectious conjunctivitis and determine the sensitivity of the causative agent to antimicrobial drugs It is necessary to take a conjunctival smear.
+Smears and scrapings from the conjunctiva should be examined microscopically and stained with Gram.

 Bravegil

-Can be used with any type of allergy.
-Available in the form of tablets for oral administration and in solution for intramuscular injection...
-Regardless of the form, the dosage is one - 0.015-0.02 mg per kilogram of weight 1-2 times a day.
-When the dosage is observed, it sometimes appears by-effect in the form of drowsiness.
+Can be used for any types of allergies.
+Available in the form of tablets for oral administration and in solution for intramuscular injections.
+Regardless of the form, the dosage is the same - 0.015-0.02 mg per kilogram of weight 1-2 times a day.
+If the dosage is observed, sometimes it appears by-effect in the form of drowsiness.
 Not recommended for use during pregnancy.
 Can be used for a long time.

 Local antibiotics